 EP: Well, I may have romanticized that a bit based on how little time I actually get to spend in my woodshop these days compared to my study.
 But I am hoping that disproportionality will realign in the next months as I begin to step away from my pulpit and transition to part-time pastoral work.
 But I do think that it's right to integrate those environments as spaces that reflect who I am and what I do: I work with words and with wood.
 Books and boards are my raw material for creativity.
-The tools I reach for in my study include such things as commentaries, reference books, a concordance and original language texts.
+The tools I reach for in my a relationship with God by saying "yes" to Jesus, and then, to the Master.
+Like woodworking, of fits and starts, delights study include such things as commentaries, reference books, a concordance and original language texts.
+My shop, on the other hand, contains tools for cutting, shaping, joining and finishing various species of wood.
+In either case, I find that I really like using the tools themselves.